tomi77/django-auth-role/README.rst

 Role are set of group of permissions and permissions.
 It's fully customizable.
 Everything is in database.

-Admin application allow to manage of roles.
+Admin application allow to manage roles.

 Installation
 ============